MRtrix3/mrtrix3/docs/reference/commands/maskdump.rst

 ::

-    maskdump [ options ]  input
+    maskdump [ options ]  input[ output ]

 -  *input*: the input image.
+-  *output*: The (optional) output text file.

 Description
 -----------

-Print out the locations of all non-zero voxels in a mask image
+Print out the locations of all non-zero voxels in a mask image.
+If no destination file is specified, the voxel locations will be printed to stdout.

 Options
 -------